Skip to content

 Implementing Analytics Tools

-One of my favorite things about data: it ends opinion-based disagreements.
+One of my favorite things about data: it ends opinion-based arguments.
 “Oh, this worked, that doesn’t.
-Let’s do more of this!“
+Let’s do more of this!

-If you’re a CMO or Sales Director, the best analytics tool is Boomcyle’s Marketing Intelligence System since it shows you in real-time where your website inquiries came from.
-Read all about it on the link above!
+If you’re a CMO or Sales Director, the most useful tool is Boomcycle’s Marketing Intelligence System, because it shows you exactly where each website inquiry came from.
+Click the link.
+Worth a few minutes.

 Google Analytics Setup and Integration